sergiongraca/ProjectAssignGettingCleaningData/CodeBook.md

 1. subjects - the code associated to each subject that participate of the measurements.
-2. activities - the description of the activity realized by one subject 3-561 - measurements used by the original project listed on the features.txt file
+2. activities - the description of the activity realized by one subject
+3. columns 3 to 561 - measurements used by the original project listed on the features.txt file

 TidyData columns

 1. subjects - the code associated to each subject that participate of the measurements.
-2. activities - the description of the activity realized by one subject 3-561 - measurements used by the original project listed on the features.txt file
+2. activities - the description of the activity realized by one subject
+3. columns 3 to 561 - measurements used by the original project listed on the features.txt file

 MeanStdDev columns